Apps

 Why clean Google Cloud CLI Cache?

-- Stale cached discovery documents or API metadata can make newer flags or resource fields appear unsupported, with gcloud commands returning unexpected argument or schema errors until fresh metadata is fetched
+- Stale cached discovery documents can make newer service fields or flags appear missing, so commands fail with unrecognized argument or invalid field errors until metadata is refreshed

 What gets cleaned